muhammad-usama-sardar/rats-sec-cons/draft-sardar-rats-sec-cons.md

 has several distinguishing features which necessitate a separate document.
 One specific example of such feature is architectural complexity.

+The draft covers three topics:
+* Corrections in published RATS RFCs
+* Security concerns in current adopted/proposed for adoption drafts
+* General security guidelines or baseline or template that other drafts can simply point to (that may or may not include threat modeling)

 # Conventions and Definitions